AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ![](images/insert-content-using-uuid-search.png){width="650" align="left"}

-If your administrator has enabled the UUIDs option in *XMLEditorConfig*, then you will see the UUID of the referenced content in the **Link** property.
+If your administrator has enabled the UUIDs option in *XMLEditorConfig*, then you will view the UUID of the referenced content in the **Link** property.

 ![](images/ref-link-uuid_cs.png){width="800" align="left"}